AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 ```

 ## Drag and Drop
 If you want to allow a user to drag and drop items from your add-on to the document, you can use the [methods provided in the add-on SDK](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/addonsdk-app/#enabledragtodocument).
 There are also several [code samples](https://developer.adobe.com/express/add-ons/docs/samples) that implement drag and drop, including the [import-images-using-oauth](https://developer.adobe.com/express/add-ons/docs/samples/#import-images-using-oauth), [Dropbox](https://developer.adobe.com/express/add-ons/docs/samples/#dropbox), [pix](https://developer.adobe.com/express/add-ons/docs/samples/#pix) and more that you can reference.
-Some example use cases are shown below:
+Some example use cases are shown below. **Note:** for dragging audio content (which is currently experimental), you will need to specify an additional `attributes` object that includes a `title` property.
+A note on how to include it specifically is below in the [second example below](#example-using-an-image-url).

 ### Example using local images
 ```js